metalc0der/logsifier/README.md

 Logsifier::store('192.168.1.1','users','1','New user created','Users module')

+Don't forget this line at the begining of your file:

+use Metalcoder/Logsifier/Logsifier;

 ## Motivation

 I've been involved in several projects where is required to have some sort of log manipulation.
 I decided to create my own package first of all to introduce myself in package development and also to use it on my future projects.